 The Mornington Peninsula faces significant transport infrastructure challenges.
-In fact, our region has the lowest access to public transport facilities within Metropolitan Melbourne.
-This impacts our community by inhibiting access to educational services, jobs and visitor connections to the region.
+Our region has the lowest access to public transport facilities within Metropolitan Melbourne.
+These issues impact our community by inhibiting access to educational services, jobs and visitor connections to the region.

 THE COMMITTEE FOR MORNINGTON PENINSULA WILL:

-- Seek government action to improve mobile reception and NBN coverage to enable effective local business operations and facilitate studying and working from home arrangements;
+- Seek government action to improve mobile reception and NBN coverage to enable effective local business operations and facilitate studying and working from home.

-- Urge a re-examination of Victorian Government policy to better support the considered development of the Port of Hastings to reduce the potential environmental impacts and improve local and state-wide trading options, which will also create a number of local jobs and stimulate regional investment; and
+- Urge a re-examination of Victorian Government policy.
+A better policy is necessary to support the considered development of the Port of Hastings to reduce the potential environmental impacts; improve local and state-wide trading options; create local jobs and stimulate regional investment.

-- Pursue the development of infrastructure to enable Class A recycled water to be affordably available to support the region's agricultural production.
+- Pursue infrastructure development to enable Class A recycled water to be affordably available to support the region's agricultural production.